How far have you journeyed to spread the Good News?

 Alain stayed with the people of that village for 5 days sharing the Gospel.
 Before he left, he baptised three people in the rice field.

 These men and women of God are dedicated to the mission of Christ’s Church.
 Pray for all our pastors as they lead more souls to Jesus Christ.
-You can support the work today. £100/$120/R1,800 provides a student pastor with three years of ministry training, during which they plant three churches through evangelism.
+You can support the work today and provide a Student Pastor with four years of ministry training, during which they will plant at least three churches through evangelism.